 Graphic Arts

-The Wiener Werkstätte devoted and entire floor of it’s factory at 32-34 Neustiftgasse to graphic art.
-Here it produced stationary, ex-libris, book design and what some consider it’s crowning achievement: postcards.
-In total 925 postcards were printed between 1907-1920, some in very limited runs and other in runs of up to 1000.
+The Wiener Werkstätte devoted an entire floor of it’s factory at 32-34 Neustiftgasse to graphic art.
+Here it produced stationery, ex-libris, book design and what some consider its crowning achievement: postcards.
+In total 925 postcards were printed between 1907-1920, some in very limited runs and others in runs of up to 1000.
 Encompassing primitivism, expressionism and art deco, these cards reflect the vibrant art scene of pre-war Vienna.
-Although the WW officially began producing postcards in 1907, it did issue a Christmas card and New Years card based on designs by Carl Otto Czeschka in 1905.
+Although the WW officially began producing postcards in 1907, it did issue a Christmas card and New Year’s card based on designs by Carl Otto Czeschka in 1905.
 Only about 100 of these cards were printed and they remain extremely rare.

 WW #75.
 The Cabaret Fledermaus by Josef Hoffmann.